 There are three ways to travel from the airport into Prague city after your flight.
 You can take a taxi directly into the city centre for around 500 – 700 CZK.
 Make sure you set the price before you go, as Prague taxi drivers are renowned for trying to rip off their passengers.
-For this reason we advise you to take a private taxi.
-Depending on what time of day you are travelling it should take anywhere between 20 – 40 minutes.
+For this reason, we advise you to take a private taxi.
+Depending on what time you are travelling, it should take anywhere between 20 – 40 minutes.

-If you are travelling in a group you can book a private shuttle service to be waiting at the airport after your Prague flight.
+If you are travelling in a group, you can book a private shuttle service waiting at the airport after your Prague flight.